tlee753/tlee753.github.io/_pages/rocket-interception.md

 ---

-With space fairing payloads being more commonplace then ever before, continuing to diminish the cost per launch is more crtical then ever.
+With space fairing payloads being more commonplace then ever before, continuing to diminish the cost per launch is critical.
 In order to prevent loss of valuable rocket components and increase reusability, I've decided to research the idea of intercepting parts before hitting the bottom of the ocean.

 <br>